MLSDev/development-standards/common/common.md

 ### Jenkins + Dropbox

-If the application build file (IPA, APK etc) is too large to send by email, use ```dropbox_uploader.sh``` script that is already located on our Jenkins servers.
+If the application build file (IPA, APK etc) is too large to send by email, use `dropbox_uploader.sh` script that is already installed on our Jenkins servers.

 Add _“Execute Shell”_ build step to the configuration: